wendell633/Wcrts/content/contact.md

 ---
 title: Reply  Back
-date: 2022-07-29T01:33:28+00:00
+date: 2022-07-29T01:33:28.000+00:00
 type: page
 layout: 'Contact '

 ---
-Contact us today to discuss any of your hardware related issues or if you need to have your computer fixed.
+Contact us today to discuss any of your  IT related issues

+We will have your solution fixed

 You can fill out this form, or send an e-mail directly